-The MVCS Young Naturalist Program provides fun and engaging opportunities for 1st - 6th graders to learn, grow, and explore nature while being mentored in a positive culture of care and respect.
-This program is open to MVCS children in 1st - 6th grades.
+The MVCS Young Naturalist Program provides fun and engaging opportunities for all MVCS students to learn, grow, and explore nature while being mentored in a positive culture of care and respect.
+This program is open to MVCS children in 1st - 7th grades.

 Our young naturalists, Red Foxes, will develop deeper connections to nature, themselves, and others through a variety of activities, including animal tracking, awareness games, shelter building, nature crafts, storytelling, and lots of play and adventure.
 The Young Naturalist program is divided into different units, based on the changing seasons.